Bekkelien/eth_miner_alarm/README.md

-# ETH miner hasrate alarm/monitoring
+# ETH miner hashrate alarm/monitoring

 ## Needs to have your spesific ETH_ADRESS and email in config